Biochar application to soils

 One representative sample per Production Batch shall be created and sent for laboratory testing.
 This sample ensures that any within-batch variability is captured in the measurements.

-Table 1 details the number of composite samples that should be taken per Production Batch to obtain one representative sample, based on the .
+Table 1 details the number of composite samples that shall be taken per Production Batch to obtain one representative sample, based on the EU Fertilising Products Regulation (EU) 2019/1009.

 The representative sample size should be be 24 liters * the n number of composite samples per Production Batch detailed in Table 1.